rcl-ssl/docs/authorization/access-control-user.md

 # Set Owner or Contributor roles

-If the AAD account that you use to log in to the RCL SSL Portal is not an 'Owner' in the Azure subscription, you need to add the AAD account as an ‘Owner’ or ‘Contributor’ to the Azure subscription.
+If the organization account that you use to log in to the RCL SSL Portal is not an 'Owner' in the Azure subscription, you need to add the AAD account as an ‘Owner’ or ‘Contributor’ to the Azure subscription.

 - Click on the the ‘Access Control (IAM)’ link in the Subscription section